Photosynq/PhotosynQ-Documentation/docs/projects/adding-a-project-description.md

 You can add photos to your Project by dragging and dropping them into the photos box or by clicking in the photos box and selecting your photos.

 ::: tip Tip
-Uploading a unique Project photo can help you quickly find your Project, especially in the Android App
+Uploading a unique Project photo can help you quickly find your Project, especially in the Android App.
 :::